open/close all folders

 - In Girls und Panzer, this is often averted, as Hana is slightly taller than her mother, and Miho, at 16, is about as tall as the family maid, Kikuyo.
 Interestingly enough, in many shots with adults and children present, one of the two groups will be sitting.

 - Exaggerated in Fullmetal Alchemist.
 While Edward Elric is short, he's the shortest of all of the teenage characters, which are taller than him.
 It's eventually revealed that the reason is because Alphonse's body is absorbing nutrients from his own, which is keeping him from growing.
 After the Final Battle he starts growing a lot taller, to the point where he's taller than Winry.
 He's also 14 or 15 when the series starts.
+In the 2003 anime, he never hits a growth spurt and thus is short even in Fullmetal Alchemist: The Conqueror of Shamballa when he is eighteen.

 - Any issue of Young Justice that had them standing alongside the Justice League.
 Assuming that Superman and the rest were around 6 feet tall, the YJ kids looked like they were closer to 4 feet.
 Disconcerting, given that most of the cast was about 16.